andreykaere/ixwindow/README.md

 doesn't support inserting images into bar for now
 - Not being able to stop `./ixwindow` with `Ctrl-C`, due to background processes

+Feel free to open issue if you have any questions or you've noticed a bug.
+Also pull requests are welcome; don't hesitate to crate one, if you have a solution to any of the issues, stated above.

 ## Thanks